Last Updated on April 9, 2021 by Helga Dosa

 Life, in Italy, is also the commitment to keep old traditions alive in small villages.
 To me, this is one of the things that make my country so special, a place worth living in and enjoyable.
+Let’s see one of the Traditions in Bracciano, Italy.

 A ‘buttero‘ is the traditional cowboy of Maremma, of the country of Tuscany and Northern Latium, the man who led a hard life waking up before dawn to get cattle together, eating simple food while working in the fields and resting after a hard day’s work in old tavernas drinking wine and singing ‘a braccio’ (improvising).